JVital2013/vitality-goes/docs/config.md

 You may find that the location section is the hardest part of the config to set up.
 I would recommend leaving it at its defaults, then use the "Local Settings" screen in Vitality GOES to determine what each value should be set to for your location.
 Once you have it working client-side, configure the settings as appropraite in this config file.

+### otheremwin
+If you are displaying EMWIN data, this optional section controls data seen on the "Other EMWIN" screen.
+Weather satellite TLEs and the EMWIN license cannot be removed.

+* `ini`: The path of otheremwin.ini, which is a file that specifies what additional information to present to all users on the Other EMWIN screen.
+  * Defaults to /configs/otheremwin.ini.
+  * See the ["otheremwin.ini Configuration" section below](#otheremwinini-configuration) for more.
+* `allowUserLoader`: Turns the "Load Additional Data" functionality on/off on the Other EMWIN screen.
+  * Accepts "true" or "false".
+  * Defaults to "true".
+* `maxUserFiles`: The maximum number of files to allow user to query through the Additional Data loader.
+  * Defaults to 1000.
+  * Set to 0 to disable the limit, if you are absolutely insane.

+Note: `maxUserFiles` counts EMWIN text files read from the disk as a result of user-queried data only.
+Weather satellite TLEs, EMWIN licenses, and files configured in otheremwin.ini are not counted.
+If the user queries more files than they are allowed, it will return no data for user-queried files only.

 ## Category ini files (abi.ini, meso.ini, etc)
 All category ini files will have a `[_category_]` section at the top, followed by any number of image sections.